2 Kings Chapter 7 Summary

 Discussion Questions for 2 Kings, Chapter 7

-1. Why do you think, of all days, after this long of a siege, this would be the day the Lord would send the Syrian army away?
+- Why do you think, of all days, after this long siege, this would be the day the Lord would send the Syrian army away?

-2. Have you ever tried to handle a difficult situation your own way, then run out of yourself and had to depend on God?
+- Have you ever tried to handle a difficult situation your own way, then run out of resources and had to depend on God?
 How did He show up in your situation?

-4. What does repetition signify in the Bible?
+- What does repetition signify in the Bible?
 Why do you think the first two verses are repeated in verses 18 and 19?
-Do you think the captain was questioning Elisha's prophecy, or God's ability?
-What is the difference between whether the captain questioned Elisha's prophecy, or God's ability?
-Do you think they punishment would carry the same consequences?
+Do you think the captain was questioning Elisha's prophecy or God's ability?
+What is the difference between whether the captain questioned Elisha's prophecy or God's ability?
+Do you think the punishment would carry the same consequences?
 Why or why not?

-7. What positively motivated the lepers to inform the king of the Syrian retreat?
+- What positively motivated the lepers to inform the king of the Syrian retreat?
 Why is it important that we celebrate good news with others?
 How does corporate celebration complete our joy?
-(Think about having a baby and not telling anyone, or your team winning the championship, and you can’t cheer or high five anyone.
+(Think about having a baby and not telling anyone, or your team winning the championship, and you can’t cheer or high-five anyone.
 Would that good news seem hollow to some degree?)

-9. Do you think the king was wise in his skepticism?
+- Do you think the king was wise in his skepticism?
 Is skepticism a good thing, a bad thing, or does it depend?
 If it depends, what makes skepticism good or bad?
-How was the king's skepticism different than that of his captain?
+How was the king's skepticism different from that of his captain?
 Where do you see healthy or unhealthy skepticism in yourself?

-10. Why did the captain die?
+- Why did the captain die?
 Was this fair?
 Why didn't the king die as a result of his skepticism?
-What did the rest of the city’s inhabitants do to deserve any better fate than the captain?
+What did the rest of the city’s inhabitants do to deserve a better fate than the captain?
 Why are we often skeptical of God's provisions?

 Key Words/Phrase